PolyArch/cs259/hws/hw1.md

 to the same folder (m5out) every time.
 Make sure to move your output file before each subsequent run.

-* There is one small issue with the compilation command in the Learning gem5 book: it will not compile the MinorCPU model by default.
+* For some reason, gem5 is not configured to compile the MinorCPU model for X86 by default.
 Edit the build_opts file for x86 (```gem5/build_opts/X86```) to add the "MinorCPU" to it.

-* Just so that you don't have to do a cross product of all combinations of simulator/compiler parameters, assume the default configuration is:
+* Just so that you don't have to do a cross product of all combinations of simulator/compiler parameters, you can assume the default configuration is:
     *  CPU: DerivO3CPU (the OOO core)
     *  compiler: gcc -O3
     *  Frequency: 1Ghz